mherrmann/fbs-tutorial/README.md

 ![Screenshot of sample app on Windows](screenshots/quote-app.png) ![Windows installer](screenshots/installer-windows.png)

-You can follow this tutorial on Windows, Mac or Linux. **Only Python 3.5 or 3.6 will work.
-Other versions will likely give errors**.
+You can follow this tutorial on Windows, Mac or Linux.
+You need Python 3.5 or 3.6.

 ## Setup
 Create a virtual environment in the current directory: